 2016 Quality of Life Conference!
 June 1, 2016 is the last day to register.
 The fee is $40 and includes lodging, meals and activities.
 Don't miss the opportunity to increase self-advocacy skills, social network and have a great time!
 Sample of the agenda items: · Welcome and Leadership/getting to know you activities · Arts and Crafts · Educational presentations such as: Health and Fitness, Financial Information, Language Matters, and other possible topics · Movie under the stars · Hoedown dance…Find out more »

-The Parkway Pedal is a casual bike ride along the Legacy Parkway and Jordan River Parkway trails.
-The ride will start and finish at the Utah Culture Celebration Center at 1355 West 3100 South.
-Riders can choose from various routes that will vary in length for beginners to the most experienced riders.
-After the race, there will be music, food trucks, games, and festivities centered around family fun.
+The Coldwell Banker Parkway Pedal is a casual bike ride aimed at raising money for The Autism Council of Utah.
+The ride will be along the Legacy Parkway trail with distances for beginners to the most experienced riders.
+After the race, Coldwell Banker will partner with the SaharaCares Foundation for an outdoor celebration.
+There will be music, food, games, and festivities centered around family fun.
 Don’t want to ride?
-Just join us at the Culture Center for…Find out more »
+Just join us at the Event Center for the activities starting…Find out more »

 The Autism Council of Utah is an independent council working to foster collaboration, communication, and learning among families and agencies.
 Our aim is to enable each person of any age who has autism or a related disorder, and their families, to have access to resources and responsible information.
 The Council will accomplish this by promoting statewide partnerships to collaborate on special projects, research and training.